 6. Paper Tearings Collage

-Give your child pieces of coloured paper and glue, and have her tear her own shapes and cover the page.
+Give your children pieces of coloured paper and glue, and have them tear their own shapes and cover the page.

 Tearing is excellent for developing finger strength and fine motor control.